Subways and highways are so twentieth century.

 The dense urban core of cities was absorbed by chaotic overlays of transportation networks at Levels 1, 2, 3, 4, and 7.
 Frequently overlapping municipal jurisdictions added to the difficulties of managing a metropolis.
 These metropolis-wide networks, dependent upon the automobile at all levels of transit, negatively impacted pedestrian environments and siloed socio-economic groups into stagnant endpoints of urban transit "lines."

-Portland, Oregon a fast-growing population under 3 million residents, crystalizes the basic idea: three overlapping figure 8 or infinity symbol (∞) train loops, link three stations at the metropolis core with perimeter cities and airport.
-Each infinite loop connects four perimeter nodes with the core of the metropolis.
+Portland, Oregon a fast-growing population under 3 million residents, crystalizes the basic idea: three overlapping figure 8 or infinity symbol (∞) Flyway Circuits, link three stations at the metropolis core with perimeter cities and airport.
+Each Flyway Circuit connects four perimeter nodes with the core of the metropolis.

 Modern rail systems can be beautifully quiet, with minimal disturbances below them, unlike nineteenth-century cast iron elevated steam train lines.